denistsoi/franklinchen.github.io/source/_posts/2012-07-02-my-first-french-music-jam-anxious-but-excited.markdown

 ## Conclusion

 The first French music jam and new format for the French dance (live music instead of iTunes) was a great start of something new.
 We were all so excited that we definitely want to continue doing this.
 I look forward to continuing to play together.

+## (Update of 2012-08-27)

+And less than two months later, I am [still involved in the new French music jam](/blog/2012/08/27/my-second-french-music-jam-playing-my-irish-flute-in-public-for-the-first-time/), and finally with my own Irish flute!